uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 We can use the "Fill sinks (Wang & Liu)" tool to **fill the sinks** in our clipped DEM.

-* When we do that, we might have to play with the "Minimum slope" value, to make sure that all streams feed into a bigger stream.
+* When we do that, we have to play with the "Minimum slope" value, to make sure that all streams feed into a bigger stream.
 Try 5 degrees, for example.
 * As an output, we only need to tick the "Filled DEM" (first one in the list), which we can also save to file.
 You can however keep the "Watershed Basins" output to check that your minimum slope is high enough.

 If we **re-run the Strahler order tool** on the filled DEM, we will be able to see more useful data.